 Rather, we want to share a critical tool that can easily be incorporated into your digital marketing strategy to help you cut through the noise, differentiate your brand, and increase the number of quality leads you’re generating online.

 If you’re already surveying your franchisees’ satisfaction, you have plenty of data at your disposal.
 (If you’re not, you should be, and here’s why.)
 Hopefully you’re using the data to make operational improvements.
 But, did you know your data—specifically the summary report you receive from Franchise Business Review—is also a secret weapon for converting prospective franchise buyers?

 Many marketers are familiar with the psychological principles behind what drives buying decisions.
 (If you’re not, this MarketingProfs article offers a nice overview and infographic.)
 One of those principles is social proof and acceptance, which in a nutshell, means that people value the opinions of others like them and are more likely to do the same.

 Why am I telling you all this?
 Because your franchisee satisfaction survey summary report is just that—it’s a way for you to show candidates that other people like them (those who were interested in franchising with your brand) made the decision to buy—and are satisfied with their decision.

 So how do you incorporate your franchisee satisfaction data into your digital marketing and development efforts?

 Here are six easy ways to get started:

 - Use it as a lead capture asset.
 Post the summary report on your franchise website.
 This is a great way to capture contact information for people who are visiting your site but not engaging with your development team.
-This short how-to video walks you through how some FBR members are doing it successfully.
+This short tutorial walks you through how some FBR clients are using our Franchise Validation solution to do it successfully.

 - Give your content marketing a boost.
 Use data from your survey results in infographics, social media, drip campaigns, and as fodder for blog posts.
 Franchise Business Review makes sector-specific benchmarking infographics that you can share too.